Human trafficking in Libya

-Proofs
+History

 As of June 2008 and as in previous years, there had been isolated reports that women from sub-Saharan Africa were trafficked to Libya for the purposes of commercial sexual exploitation.
 Although precise figures were unavailable, foreign observers estimated in 2008 that about one to two percent of Libya's 1.5 to 2 million foreigners may be victims of trafficking.
 As of June 2008, the Government of Libya did not fully comply with the minimum standards for the elimination of trafficking, but was making significant efforts to do so.
 The U.S. Department of State placed Libya on Tier 2 Watch List for its failure to provide evidence of increasing efforts to address trafficking in persons, particularly in the area of investigating and prosecuting human trafficking offenses.
 During 2007, Libya provided in-kind assistance to training programs designed to educate law enforcement and civil society groups about trafficking.
 The government appointed a national anti-trafficking coordinator responsible for protecting trafficking victims and punishing trafficking offenders.
 As in previous years, however, Libya did not publicly release any data on investigations or punishment of any trafficking offenses.

 However, since 2009 the secret Bani Walid detention camp had been in operation.
 Here, "migrants were stored like cargo in compounds, starved, sometimes tortured to death".

 In 2011, migrants trying to reach Europe changed from Sinai to Libya: Egyptian security forces pushed traffickers out of Sinai and after the end of the First Libyan Civil War in 2011, which overthrew Muammar Gaddafi, Libya became their new destination.

 In 2016, the photojournalist Narciso Contreras, with the help of the Carmignac Photojournalism Award, brought back pictures of migrants in detention centres in Libya.
 The same year, journalists Meron Estefanos and Mirjam Van Reisen conducted interviews with Eritrean refugees who were smuggled to Libya through Sudan.
 The interviews revealed that many traffickers abducted and tortured some refugees.
 Furthermore, they revealed that Libyan ISIS cells participated in smuggling and abduction of refugees.

 In 2017, Fatou Bensouda, chief prosecutor at the International Criminal Court, called Libya "a marketplace" for human trafficking, but merely considered, whether to investigate migrant-related crimes in Libya.

 In 2022, scholars showed that contemporary trafficking from sub-Saharan Africa to Libya could lead to different forms of captivity, such as debt bondage, prison labor, and hostage taking for ransom.
 While such forms of exploitation have a long history in the region, they were linked with repressive migration policies and state and non-state systems of political control.